Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Locations/Svalich Woods.md

 Dalvan was instructed to place the letter at the gates, in the hope that visitors would find it and turn back.

 If the characters linger in the woods, they hear a lone wolf howl far off in the forest.
 Each round, one more wolf adds its voice to the howling, with the sound getting progressively closer to the party.
 If the characters are still in the woods after 5 rounds of five dire wolves arrive and attack.
 If the characters are trying to leave [[Barovia]], these dire wolves are joined by a pack of twenty wolves.
-The wolves and the dire wolves stop their attack if the characters return to the road and head toward the [[village of Barovia]] (area E).
+The wolves and the dire wolves stop their attack if the characters return to the road and head toward the [[Village of Barovia]] (area E).